planetar/bibbiGram/README.md

 In a smartHome setup it would suffice that the sensor box reports the measurements to some backend event bus and a smartHome controller (i.e. an openHab installation) has the rules to react on this event and notify the inhabitants or do the necessary.

 BibbiGram however aims to do this standalone by sending Telegram messages.
-It needs 5V from a wall plug, access to a Wlan and a Telegram-Bot token.
+It needs 5V from a wall plug, access to a Wlan and a Telegram-Bot token and 2 Telegram groups.

 ## Hardware:
 - Nodemcu v2 'Amica' ESP8266 the narrow type that fits nicely on a breadboard.
 Other types of ESP8266 will work as well but the case would need adaption.